 Step 4: Upload Files To Your Server Using FTP

-If you don’t know how to transfer data from your computer to your server using FTP (File Transfer Protocol), please complete the tutorials below:
+If you need help learning how to transfer data from your computer to your server using FTP (File Transfer Protocol), please see the tutorials below:

 Open up your FTP application …

 (FireFTP – FTP application for Firefox)

 Create an account for your domain and connect to your server …

 In the “local drive” window pane of your FTP application, open the folder where you have extracted all of your WordPress installation files and locate the public_html folder on your server …

 (Locate the WordPress files on your hard drive and open the installation directory on your server)

 Upload all the WordPress installation files from your hard drive to the public_html folder in your server using FTP …